 The Digital Health 150 is CB Insights' annual ranking of the 150 most promising digital health startups in the world.
-This year's winning companies include startups working on interoperability, at-home care, emerging benefits, and more.
+This year's winning companies include startups working on data integration & analytics, home health tech, virtual care, clinical intelligence, and more.

 Table of contents

 - Top Digital Health Companies 2021: Digital Health 150 Investment Highlights

 - The 2021 Digital Health 150 Categories & Most Well-Funded Startups

 - The Digital Health 150 Class Of 2020: Where Are They Now?

 Top Digital Health Companies 2021: digital health 150 Investment Highlights

 - Unicorns: 17 of the 150 companies (11%) are valued at or above $1B as of their latest funding rounds.